Will the Heat cover the spread vs. the Bulls? Promo Codes, Betting Trends, Records ATS

 Heat Betting Records & Stats

-- Miami's games this season have gone over this contest's total of 214.5 points eight times.
+- Miami and its opponents have scored more than 209.5 points in 10 of 13 games this season.

-- Miami's contests this year have an average total of 220.9, 6.4 more points than this matchup's over/under.
+- The average point total in Miami's contests this year is 219.2, 9.7 more points than this game's over/under.

-- Miami has entered the game as favorites eight times this season and won seven of those games.
+- This season, Miami has been favored nine times and won seven of those games.

-- This season, Miami has won four of its five games when favored by at least -145 on the moneyline.
+- This season, Miami has won seven of its nine games, or 77.8%, when favored by at least -120 on the moneyline.

-- The oddsmakers' moneyline implies a 59.2% chance of a victory for the Heat.
+- The moneyline for this contest implies a 54.5% chance of a victory for the Heat.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!